Sleitnick/Luambda/README.md

 $ aws cloudformation create-stack --stack-name LuambdaLayer --template-body file://aws/luambda.yaml --paramters ParameterKey=S3Bucket,ParameterValue=<s3_bucket> ParameterKey=S3Key,ParameterValue=<s3_key>
 ```

-**Warning for Windows users:** The zip file created from the `build.sh` script may not work properly on Windows, because it will strip the permissions from the files, which will lead to errors when attempting to execute the lambda.
+**Warning for Windows users using option 3:** The zip file created from the `build.sh` script may not work properly on Windows, because it will strip the permissions from the files, which will lead to errors when attempting to execute the lambda.

 ## Use Layer